abcucberkeley/PetaKit5D/README.md

 ````
 pip install --no-binary :all: --no-cache-dir PyPetaKit5D
 ````
 The parameters for the Python wrappers are identical to those in MATLAB.
-The documentation of the parameters can refer to the [GUI wiki page](https://github.com/abcucberkeley/PetaKit5D-GUI/wiki).
+The documentation of the parameters can refer to [major_functions_deocumentation.txt](https://github.com/abcucberkeley/PetaKit5D/blob/main/major_functions_deocumentation.txt) or the [GUI wiki page](https://github.com/abcucberkeley/PetaKit5D-GUI/wiki).

 ## GUI